d2l-ai/d2l-en/chapter_recurrent-neural-networks/rnn-scratch.md

 ## One-hot Encoding

+Remember that each token is presented as a numerical index in `train_iter`.
+Feeding these indices directly to the neural network might make it hard to learn.
+We often present each token as a more expressive feature vector.
+The easiest presentation is called *one-hot encoding*.

-One-hot encoding vectors provide an easy way to express token indices as vectors in order to process them in a deep network.
-In a nutshell, we map each index to a different unit vector: assume that the number of different characters in the dictionary is $N$ (the `len(vocab)`) and the character indices range from 0 to $N-1$.
-If the index of a character is the integer $i$, then we create a vector $\mathbf{e}_i$ of all 0s with a length of $N$ and set the element at position $i$ to 1.
-This vector is the one-hot vector of the original character.
+In a nutshell, we map each index to a different unit vector: assume that the number of different toeksn in the vocabulary is $N$ (the `len(vocab)`) and the token indices range from 0 to $N-1$.
+If the index of a token is the integer $i$, then we create a vector $\mathbf{e}_i$ of all 0s with a length of $N$ and set the element at position $i$ to 1.
+This vector is the one-hot vector of the original token.
 The one-hot vectors with indices 0 and 2 are shown below.

 ```{.python .input  n=21}
 nd.one_hot(nd.array([0, 2]), len(vocab))
 ```

-Note that one-hot encodings are just a convenient way of separating the encoding (e.g. mapping the character `a` to $(1,0,0, \ldots)$ vector) from the embedding (i.e. multiplying the encoded vectors by some weight matrix $\mathbf{W}$).
-This simplifies the code greatly relative to storing an embedding matrix that the user needs to maintain.

 The shape of the mini-batch we sample each time is (batch size, time step).
 The `one_hot` function transforms such a mini-batch into a 3-D tensor with the last dimension equals to the vocabulary size.
-We also transpose the input so that we will obtain a (time step, batch size, vocabulary size) output that fits into a sequence model easier.
+We often transpose the input so that we will obtain a (time step, batch size, vocabulary size) output that fits into a sequence model easier.

 ```{.python .input  n=18}
 X = nd.arange(10).reshape((2, 5))